 We’ve seen gamification work in some verticals, but it’s overused and is not always the answer.
 In fact, the most effective approach is often the simplest: understand what your users value most, and double down on them.

-Stickiness can be fueled by:
+Stickiness can be:

 - Push notifications